From design to build in record time

 Bringing BCLP’s vision to life required a careful balance of smart design and commercial nous.
 The objective was to deliver a high-end result while ensuring the client’s developmental yield requirements could be met.

-Respond took Brett’s sketch and began working on initial designs, applying their knowledge of Auckland’s Unitary Plan to come up with well planned homes that best utilised the available site.
+Respond took the client’s sketch and began working on initial designs, applying our knowledge of Auckland’s Unitary Plan to come up with well planned homes that best utilised the available site.

-Respond brought their designs to life using Building Information Modelling (BIM) software.
-The team’s philosophy is to get accurate information into the digital model at an early stage – applying their strong technical understanding of construction detailing to make sure everything works up front.
-As Joe says, this prevents issues down the track and reduces issues on site once the build begins.
+Respond brought BCLP’s designs to life using Building Information Modelling (BIM) software.
+Our philosophy is to get accurate information into the digital model at an early stage – applying our strong technical understanding of construction detailing to make sure everything works up front.
+This prevents issues down the track and reduces issues on site once the build begins, resulting in a more streamlined construction phase.

 Collaboration is also a key part of Respond’s design philosophy – both with the client and with other consultants and contractors.